Roger O. Egeberg

 Roger Olaf Egeberg, M.D.
-(13 November 1902 – 13 September 1997 Washington, D.C.) was an American medical educator, administrator and advocate of public health.
+(13 November 1902 – 13 September 1997 in Washington, D.C.) was an American medical educator, administrator and advocate of public health.
 He was General Douglas MacArthur's personal physician during World War II in the Pacific theater.
 His other roles included Assistant Secretary for Health and Scientific Affairs in the Department of Health, Education, and Welfare (now the United States Department of Health and Human Services) during the Nixon administration and Dean of the University of Southern California's medical school.

 Early life and family

 Egeberg was born in Chicago, Illinois to Hans Olaf Egeberg (1875-1932) and Ulrikka Rostrup Egeberg (1875-1932) (née Nielsen), a Norwegian immigrant family.
 Egeberg married a Canadian sculptor, Margaret Chahoon (25 August 1904 - 31 March 2011), in 1929.
 Together, they had a son and three daughters.

 Education and career

 Egeberg received a bachelor's degree in 1925 from Cornell University where he was a member of the Quill and Dagger society.
 He earned his medical degree in 1929 at Northwestern University school of medicine.
 He became an internist and joined the faculty of Western Reserve University School of Medicine.